slawekradzyminski/geogame/README.md

 - Modern React patterns (hooks, functional components)
 - Material UI for components
 - Tests provided as comments with given/when/then structure

+### AI Tips
+- The main branch is kept stable with frequent commits
+- Test failures related to git commands (like `git --no-pager diff`) are often due to line ending issues or formatting differences
+- Always read the test output carefully to identify the root cause of failures